The Estranged Husband Of Missing Woman Jennifer Dulos Claims She Had Mental Issues

-The search for the missing Connecticut woman, Jennifer Dulos, continues on.
-If Jennifer is still alive, she would have just turned 51 years old.
+The search for missing Connecticut woman Jennifer Dulos continues on.
+If Jennifer is still alive, she would have just turned 51-years-old.
 The mother of five was last seen on May 24, dropping off her children at school.
 She’s not been heard from since.
 Fotis Dulos, her estranged husband, is one of the primary suspects in the case.
-Fotis claims he had nothing to do with Jennifer’s disappearance and is now even saying that she had mental problems, according to The Advocate.
+Fotis claims he had nothing to do with Jennifer’s disappearance and is now even saying that she had mental problems, according to The Stamford Advocate.

-The judge presiding over this case recently issued a gag order which means that those involved are not allowed to talk about any of the details.
+The judge presiding over this case recently issued a gag order, which means that those involved are not allowed to talk about any of the details.
 However, Fotis recently opened up during an interview with Proto Thema, a news weekly and website in Athens, about his estranged wife’s mental state.
-He claimed that he knew Jennifer had some mental problems when they were married, but didn’t provide many details.
+He claimed that he knew Jennifer had some mental problems when they were married, but he didn’t provide many details.

 “I’m sorry to say it, but Jennifer was suffering from serious psychological problems that I didn’t immediately understand and didn’t want to go into further.
 I put it aside because I was in love with her and focused on other things that make our lives beautiful.”